youssefm/blog/src/pages/posts/solving-django-race-conditions.md

 ## Solving the race condition with optimistic updates

 Now let's look at a different method of approaching the same problem.
-In our original code, we were making two database query for each request.
+In our original code, we were making two database queries for each request.
 We were first fetching the order from the database, checking the state of the order (our **[precondition](https://en.wikipedia.org/wiki/Precondition)**), and finally updating the state of the order.
 What if instead we could write a single SQL statement and make the precondition **part of the database command**?
 We can do just that with `update`:

 ```python{9,10,11,12,13,14}
     @action(detail=True, methods=["POST"])